Dental Implants Presentation

 Surgical Advances in Dental Implants

-Using the most recent advances in dental implant technology, Drs.
-Wallace, Conley and McDaniel are able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of six-eight weeks of healing time before artificial teeth are placed.
+Using the most recent advances in dental implant technology, our doctors are able to place single stage implants.
+These implants do not require a second procedure to uncover them, but do require a minimum of eight weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Drs.
-Wallace, Conley or McDaniel performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+The oral surgeon performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent crown.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 When comparing the cost of dental implants to other tooth replacement methods such as dentures and bridges, it is important to take into consideration the longevity offered by dental implants that is not always afforded by other, more traditional methods.